echille/E.-Chille-Open-Lab-Notebook/about.md

 #### International Education

 **Bermuda Marine Biodiversity,** Bermuda Institute of Ocean Sciences.
 Mar 2017.
 - Used GoPro video footage to investigate the effects of wave exposure on species composition and biodiversity in the benthic community.
+Reported findings in formal research paper.

 **Coral Reef Conservation,** Bonaire, Dutch Antilles.
 Jan 2016.
 * Learned about coral reef ecology, major anthropogenic effects on coral reefs, and potential management solutions for reef restoration.
 * Collected and analyzed underwater data on reef health using fish counts, reef rugosity measurements, and point-intercept benthic composition surveys, and used this information to investigate the effectiveness of Marine Protected Areas.
-* Reported to findings to the Bonaire marine park managers (STINAPA)
+* Reported findings to the Bonaire marine park managers as well as in a formal research paper.

 &nbsp;